Guptanayanog/smart-attendance-system/README.md

-# 🎓 Smart Attendance System — ML-Based Face Recognition + Emotion Detection
+# 🎓 Smart Attendance System — ML-Based Face Recognition and Emotion Detection

 An automated classroom attendance system using **Machine Learning** that:
 - Detects and identifies students via face recognition